WadeNaughton/patch_perfect/README.md

 - allow users that have been added to a trip to upload photos and journal entries
 - add section for any costs and assign that to a user
-- show pictures from a completed hike on the hike show page